proxima-k/fg-car-racer/README.md

 ### Project flow & initialization
 - After learning about it.
 I attemped to implement a system where I could start racing within a racing scene without the need to load the main menu scene.
 - If any user wants to play in a different mode and with a different number of laps to win, they could just drag a GameManager prefab to the scene and edit the values of the script attached to it.
-    - You can locate the GameManager prefab in the Unity Editor project window with the path of [Assets/Resources/Prefabs/](https://github.com/proxima-k/fg-car-racer/tree/main/Assets/Resources/Prefabs)
+    - You can locate the GameManager prefab in the Unity Editor project window with the path [Assets/Resources/Prefabs/](https://github.com/proxima-k/fg-car-racer/tree/main/Assets/Resources/Prefabs)
-- With this approach, I will only need a GameManager (Link to code) prefab added to a racing scene and change the game mode or the number of laps to win.
 - This makes editing and playtesting the map much easier compared to loading the scene from main menu every time the game is run in the editor.

 ### Car physics
 - I had some idea about using vectors but wasn't sure how to implement it.
-- I then got the ideas solidified after watching a video on Youtube describing about how car physics work.
+- I then got the ideas solidified after watching a [video on Youtube](https://www.youtube.com/watch?v=CdPYlj5uZeI&pp=ygULY2FyIHBoeXNpY3M%3D) describing about how car physics work.
-- Since I had a good foundation in physics and linear algebra, it is easier to implement.
+- Since I have a good foundation in physics and linear algebra, it is easier to implement.
-- I simplified the individual wheels physics into a single entity so that it's easier to implement.
+- I simplified the individual wheels physics into a single entity to meet the project goals.

 ### Finish line / Laps
 - I was planning to go with the checkout approach, which could also determine ranks during runtime.
-- But due to time constraints, I chose to implement the finish line
+- But due to time constraints, I chose to only implement the finish line
 - I came up with an algorithm that checks where the car is entering from and performs a dot product.
     - The dot product is calculated between the intended enter direction and the car's enter direction.
     - If the dot product is positive, then the car is not cheating.